Island House Estate · Est. 1886

 From the 1870s to the Present

-Acquires the island group from Joel Barton, an original settler in Horicon, for $75 — establishing the foundation for a legendary Gilded Age retreat on Brant Lake.
+Walter H. Wickes acquires the island group from Joel Barton, an original settler in Horicon, for $75—establishing the foundation for a legendary Gilded Age retreat on Brant Lake.

-Grand white porched residence with tower addition built by noted local contractor S.A.
+A grand, white-porched residence with a tower addition was built by noted local contractor S.A.
 Ormsby for industrialist William H. Wickes.

-Albany cigar manufacturer acquires and renames the property during Brant Lake's emergence as a fashionable New York summer destination.
-President Theodore Roosevelt rumored to have visited.
+An Albany cigar manufacturer acquires and renames the property during Brant Lake's emergence as a fashionable New York summer destination.
+President Theodore Roosevelt is rumored to have visited.

-Former girls' camp property across Palisades Road adds equestrian trails and woodland, with access from Palisades and Gibbons Roads.
+The former girls' camp property across Palisades Road added equestrian trails and woodland, with access from Palisades and Gibbons Roads.

-5,414 sq ft residence designed by Balzer & Tuck of Saratoga Springs, built by Bonacio Construction.
-Cedar clapboard and locally quarried granite honors the estate's legacy aesthetic.
+A 5,414 sq ft residence designed by Balzer & Tuck of Saratoga Springs and built by Bonacio Construction.
+Cedar clapboard and locally quarried granite honor the estate's legacy aesthetic.

 - Gilded Age